internetstandards/toolbox-wiki/DKIM-how-to.md

 * DNSSEC is used
 * Mail server is operational
 * Software packages are already installed

+## Outbound e-mail traffic
+DKIM for outbound e-mail traffic can be accomplished by publishing a DKIM policy as a TXT record in a domain name's DNS zone, and by configuring the e-mail server to sign outbound e-mails.

 ### Set up OpenDKIM and created key pair for your domain
 Make sure the file ***/etc/opendkim.conf** has a least the following configuration options.